The National Immunisation Schedule is the series of vaccines that are offered free to babies, children, adolescents and adults.

 Funded vaccines for high risk groups

 Publicly funded hepatitis A, hepatitis B, haemophilus influenzae type b, human papillomavirus, influenza, meningococcal, pertussis (Tdap), pneumococcal, tuberculosis and varicella vaccines are available for children and adults at high risk of some diseases due to other medical conditions.
-For more details see Additional Funded vaccines for special groups page of the Immunisation Handbook.
+For more details see the Additional Funded vaccines for special groups page of the Immunisation Handbook.

 Immunisation programme decisions